PapaMazi/cyilinder-scraper/README.md

 # cyilinder-scraper
-Simple python scraper used to scrape RANSAC cylinder data from Cloud Compare
+Simple python script used to scrape RANSAC cylinder data from Cloud Compare

 Scrapes data from DB Tree.